RaymondByc/raymondbyc-github.io/index.md

 ### 3D Semantic Reconstruction from a Monocular Camera with a Novel Multi-task Network (2018.8 - 2019.2)

-This work was performed when I was visiting Sun Yat-sen University as a visiting student, under the supervision of [Prof.Chen](http://carlib.net/).
+This work was performed when  I studied at [Institute of Unmanned Systems @SYSU](https://www.usilab.cn/) as a summer research intern, under the supervision of [Prof.Chen](http://carlib.net/).

 We explore the interplay between low-level features for both depth and semantic prediction.
 The proposed network can produce __the depth and semantic maps simultaneously__, which provides basic knowledge for further semantic map reconstruction.